-- Submucous resection: In this surgical procedure, a thin rod with a rotation blade is used to remove some of the mucous lining of the turbinates in order to open them up.
+- Submucous resection: In this surgical procedure, a thin rod with a rotating blade is used to remove some of the mucous linings of the turbinates in order to open them up.
 In some cases, a small section of bone is also removed.

 - Septoplasty: In a more aggressive surgical procedure, portions of the turbinate are modified, shrunk, or completely removed.
 The easiest way to do this is by removing the lower turbinate.

 Risks and Side Effects

 There is generally little pain associated with turbinate reduction surgery.
 If extensive work is needed, such as with a septoplasty, there may be some pain in the days after surgery.
 There will be some bleeding and swelling following the surgery, but these should subside within the first week or two after surgery.
 Dr. Vincent Marin may schedule follow-up visits to remove some of the excess mucus by means of a small vacuum tube.

 Insurance Coverage for Turbinate Reduction